-Eating Brunch in Lisbon
+Eating Brunch In Lisbon

 Crowds of locals, ex-pats and food travelers pack cafes throughout the city in order to satiate their brunch fix.
 While some ‘eat for the insta’, savvy diners care more about eating great food.

 Considering the prevalence of eggs and sugar in the Portuguese cuisine, the city provides a great match for globally popular dishes like Pancakes, Eggs Benedict and French Toast (pain perdu).
 The key is to know where to eat the best brunch in Lisbon.